ofajzea/projet-4/README.md

   - How download the data from an online platform;
   - A data visualization, highlighting its peculiarities;
   - A script to showcase all the tested methods;
   - Tests, experiments and results comparisons
   - *NOTE:* The actual code in the notebook has to be minimal, as it has to just call the functions contained in your `src` folder
 - A pdf for the final presentation slides, extending the mid-course one with:
   - A description of the methods
   - A visual comparison of the results
-- A final report written in latex, which details all the work done during the project:
+- A final report written in LaTex, which details all the work done during the project:
     - Sources used in your work (literature, online repositories)
     - Problem statement, with detailed formulation of the input and outputs
     - Mathematical description of the methods